digitalbot/jkl/README.md

 Format: `BEAN\tATTRIBUTE[\tTYPE][\tALIAS]`

-Parameters TYPE and ALIAS is optional.
+Parameters TYPE and ALIAS are optional.
 ALIAS is using for `--show-keys` option.

 ### -f, --file FILE
 Use FILE contens as target.
 See more `--target` option.